edzdez/ml-lox/README.md

 ## Notes

-My implementation differs in some ways from Rob Nystrom's:
+My implementation slightly differs from the original:

-- I use [Menhir](https://gallium.inria.fr/~fpottier/menhir/) to generate the parser from the grammar, rather than hand-rolling it myself.
+- I used ocamllex and [Menhir](https://gallium.inria.fr/~fpottier/menhir/) to generate the parser from the grammar, rather than hand-rolling it myself.
   I had to modify the grammar a bit to resolve shift-reduce conflicts: in particular, I adjusted the assignment rule to take just a `<call>` on the left-hand side, instead of `(<call> DOT)? <identifier>`.
-  Then, a second pass through the tree verifies that assignment targets are lvalues (i.e. they end with an `<identifier>`).
+  Then, the semantic analysis pass verifies that the assignment targets are lvalues (i.e. they end with an `<identifier>`).
 - Instead of a resolver, I create a new environment whenever a new variable is declared.
   Because it's rather annoying to manually plumb the environments through the code, it's implemented as essentially the [State monad](https://wiki.haskell.org/State_Monad) from Haskell.